fruit trees for the southwest

 Try to water during the early morning hours.
 Water will evaporate less during this time.
 Apply good mulch to help keep moisture in.

 Most fruit trees in the southwest require at least 130 chill hrs.
-If you are unsure as to how many chilling hrs, days your climate has, please contact your local county extension office.
+If you are unsure as to how many chilling hours your climate has, please contact your local county extension office.
 Or visit this page for further information.
 Chilling Requirements.

 Fruit trees need lots of room to grow and produce fruit.
 Do not plant them near other large shade or ornamental trees.
-The soil in and around the southwest is poor use good organic soil when you plant your fruit trees.
+The soil in and around the southwest is poor; use good organic soil when you plant your fruit trees.

 When to Fertilize Fruit Trees?